TechieTeee/Open_Edge/README.md

 The primary goal of Open Edge is to empower developers with tools to leverage ICP and Zenoh for edge computing applications.

+## Why Open Edge Matters

+In an era where timely and secure credential approvals are paramount, Open Edge emerges as a game-changer.
+This project holds the potential to expedite the approval process for critical personnel, such as doctors and firefighters, by leveraging the efficiency of edge computing.
+Imagine a world where credentials can be verified and approved in near real-time, significantly enhancing the responsiveness and effectiveness of essential services.

+## Project Significance

+The fusion of Rust, ICP, and Zenoh in Open Edge serves a crucial purpose – to empower developers with robust tools for building advanced edge computing applications.
+As the project focuses on decentralizing credential management, it paves the way for more secure, transparent, and scalable solutions.

 ## Tech Stack